Joseph C. Fegan Jr.: Later service

 Fegan was promoted to major general in December 1971 and ordered to Okinawa, Japan, to assume command of 3rd Marine Division.
 He commanded that division during the Easter Offensive alert in 1972, when his units supported ARVN units.
 Fegan was decorated with a second Legion of Merit for his service with 3rd Marine Division and departed for United States in January 1973.

 He was subsequently appointed commanding general, Marine Corps Recruit Depot San Diego and was responsible for the recruit training during the demobilization after withdrawal from Vietnam.
 Fegan was decorated with third Legion of Merit for his service in San Diego.

-Following the promotion to lieutenant general on August 30, 1975, Fegan assumed duty as commanding general, Marine Corps Development and Education Command at Marine Corps Base Quantico.
+Following the promotion to lieutenant general on 30 August 1975, Fegan assumed duty as commanding general, Marine Corps Development and Education Command at Marine Corps Base Quantico.
 While in this capacity, he was responsible for the training and education at The Basic School, Officer Candidates School, Amphibious Warfare School and other facilities there.
 He also simultaneously commanded the Quantico Base until his retirement.

 Retirement

-Fegan retired from the Marine Corps after 37 years of service on May 1, 1978, and received the Navy Distinguished Service Medal for his service at Quantico.
+Fegan retired from the Marine Corps after 37 years of service on 1 May 1978, and received the Navy Distinguished Service Medal for his service at Quantico.
 Upon his retirement from the Marines, he settled in Point Loma, California, and served as foreman of the San Diego Grand Jury.
 Fegan was also active in Episcopalian church and Marine Corps Historical Foundation.
 He was also active in the Marine Corps Oral History Program and received a Certificate of Appreciation from the Commandant of the Marine Corps, Paul X. Kelley in June 1986.

-Lieutenant General Joseph C. Fegan Jr. died on January 2, 1991, in Naval Hospital, San Diego, following a long battle with cancer.
-He was survived by his widow, the former Maxine Ann Scholder (1921–2007); two children, Ann Fegan Waldruff and Joseph C. Fegan III, a Marine Corps officer, and three grandchildren.
+Lieutenant General Joseph C. Fegan Jr. died on 2 January 1991, in Naval Hospital, San Diego, following a long battle with cancer.
+He and his wife, the former Maxine Ann Scholder, had two children, Ann Fegan Waldruff and Joseph C. Fegan III, a Marine Corps officer.
 Fegan is buried at Fort Rosecrans National Cemetery in San Diego together with his wife.